RickSlick3/Data-in-the-USA/README.md

 ![Histogram showing distribution of high blood pressure](/data-in-the-usa/public/high-bp-histogram.png)

-- By clicking on bars in the histogram, the user can identify geographical trends, such as which regionshave the highest populations of smokers.
+- By clicking on bars in the histogram, the user can identify geographical trends, such as which regions have the highest populations of smokers.

 ![Map showing spatial distribution of highest smoking counties](/data-in-the-usa/public/smoking-choropleth.png)